refresh-bio/vclust/README.md

 ```

 > [!NOTE]
-> Please see: 7.
+> Please see: 8.
 Limitations

 ## 8. Limitations

 Vclust is efficient for comparing genome sequences of diverse viruses across a wide range of sequence identities.
-However, RAM usage and running time may increase drastically in case of very large datasets of highly similar or nearly identical genomes (e.g., hundreds of thousands from the same species).
+However, RAM usage and running time may increase drastically in large datasets of highly similar or nearly identical genomes (e.g., hundreds of thousands from the same species).

 ## 9. Test